-As recent music graduate of the University of British Columbia, Daniel has studied voice and piano with celebrated teachers including: Donald Bell, Nona Mari, Edward Parker, and Daniel Taylor.
+A music graduate of the University of British Columbia, Daniel has studied voice and piano with celebrated teachers including: Donald Bell, Bruce Pullan, Edward Parker, and Daniel Taylor.

-Daniel credits his career as dramatic counter-tenor to undying determination, hard work, and his long time teacher, mentor, and friend Valerie Witham.
-His philosophy of teaching ‘free voice’ is based on years of study and experience with a program geared towards releasing the instrument, thereby allowing it to live freely within oneself.
-The accompaniment is provided with all lesson(s).
+Daniel credits his career as a dramatic counter-tenor to undying determination, hard work, and his long time teacher, mentor, and friend Valerie Witham.
+His teaching philosophy is centred on releasing the instrument and understanding the ‘art of singing’.